 The Salopian Kitchen Garden is a volunteer-built community space and learning resource created on previously undeveloped National Trust land in Isleworth.

 In 2015 we worked with local volunteers to develop this community kitchen garden – on a formerly derelict site that is now a tranquil and beautiful oasis of green in the heart of Hounslow.
 An accessible growing space equipped with raised beds, covered growing areas, an accessible toilet and paved pathways so that we can welcome everyone – including those with mobility issues – to get involved in the garden.
-Also with a Polytunnel Classroom and Wood Fired Oven it is a perfect space in which to bring community members together, and to provide education and training.
+We also have a Polytunnel which can be used as a classroom and we are upgrading our cabin and kitchen facilities to allow for activities all year around.
+It is a perfect place to bring community members together, and to provide education and training.

 Since opening in 2015, The Salopian Kitchen Garden has become a ‘hub’ for a wide variety of community activities and we have partnered with a number of local community organisations to deliver various projects and events here for – and with – local people.
 We work with a wide spectrum of community beneficiaries, including school groups, elders, the less-abled and those with mental-health issues, providing gardening and training activities.
 The community also uses this green-space to socialise and enjoy an improved urban environment.